Sparkleleuk/Sustainability_Matters/_posts/2018-01-18-CapeTown-Canada.markdown

 #### Our take

 Scientists say the drought is a <a href="http://www.aljazeera.com/news/2018/01/extreme-drought-grips-parts-south-africa-180118092847342.html" target="_blank">"once in a millennium event"</a>.
 The drought is consistent with the <a href="https://climate.nasa.gov/vital-signs/global-temperature/" target="_blank">continuing rise in global temperatures</a>.
-As South Africa goes dry, temperatures in Australia are pushing 40 Celsius (104 Fahrenheit).
+As South Africa goes dry, temperatures in Australia are pushing past 40 Celsius (104 Fahrenheit).
 Is there still any doubt that climate change is real?

 * * *
 <br />